 During this transition, you may want to turn to others.
 Consider talking to friends who have been through the same thing, or bounce your feelings off your spouse.
 Chances are, they feel the loss too.

 Having support is important.
 Support can also come from others outside family and friends.
-Support groups, online community bulletin boards and forums, or behavioral counseling may help shift your focus off your child and back on to yourself where it belongs.
+Support groups, online community bulletin boards and forums, or behavioral counseling may help shift your focus off your child and back onto yourself where it belongs.

 One way to potentially lessen the blow when the kids leave is to prepare for it before it happens.
 When your children are in high school, their lives change as well.
 They want more independence, so it is a good time to back off a bit and let them find their own way.
-It is a perfect time for you to find your own way too.
+It is a perfect time for you to find your own way, too.
 Take the time to think about yourself and what you want to do.

 Hobbies, interests, new work, volunteering, classes, or travel are a short list of new experiences waiting for you.
 If you have been putting projects off, the time to transition them into your lives is now.
 As your children break free, so will you.
 It will help you when the time comes for them to leave for college.

 One positive aspect is that while they are in high school, you have the time to explore options at your own pace.
-If you aren't quite ready to go all-in on somthing new, you don't have to.
+If you aren't quite ready to go all-in on something new, you don't have to.
 You can take the time you need and do it on your own terms.

 Focusing on the positive aspects of an empty nest can also help you deal with your sadness.
 Instead of thinking about your children being gone, think about the new open road ahead of you.
 New found freedom has its upside.

-Hebert has even enjoyed some benefits of an empty nest, including not hearing the phone ring all the time and not worrying what time her daughters will be home.
+Nancy has even enjoyed some benefits of an empty nest, including not hearing the phone ring all the time and not worrying what time her daughters will be home.

 Perhaps most importantly, acknowledge you did your job, and did it well.
 Parents should remember that if their kids are ready and willing to move onward and upward, it's usually a reflection of good parenting.